wxiong12/BrSPCD/README.md

 Bridge Sonar Point Cloud Dataset (BrSPCD) Version_0.0

-Four files from BrSPCD have been uploaded, including 20% of the BrSPCD sample files and the binarized S3DIS, ScanNet, and SemanticKITTI data files for algorithm performance evaluation.
+The BrSPCD have been uploaded, including the all bridge sonar point cloud data from proposed BrSPCD and the binarized S3DIS, ScanNet, and SemanticKITTI data files for algorithm performance evaluation.

-These files are provided solely for the purpose of paper review.

-The complete BrSPCD dataset, along with usage instructions and guidelines, will be updated in the future.
+Currently, our manuscript is still under review, and detailed content of the article along with data-related information will be updated upon acceptance.

 The BrSPCD dataset is a long-term project that will be continuously updated with new sonar measurement data and ongoing improvements in dataset quality

 Not for any other commercial use.

-2025/2/8
+2025/2/11